Computer Environments Elicit General Agentic Intelligence in LLMs: Computer Environments Elicit General Intelligence

-The core idea of \ours~is to grant LLMs access to a computer where they can freely operate to complete user-specified tasks.
+The core idea of \ours~is to grant LLMs access to a computer environment where they can freely operate to complete user-specified tasks.
 Specifically, computers possess three meta-capabilities that form the foundation for general task-solving: \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textit{External resource access}: fetching resources from external services (e.g., the internet); \item \textit{File management}: reading, writing, and organizing data persistently; \item \textit{Code execution}: writing and executing arbitrary programs. \end{itemize} Just as humans leverage computers to accomplish virtually any task, we hypothesize that combining LLMs' powerful reasoning and agentic capabilities with a code sandbox may unlock their potential for general intelligence.

-To explore the full potential of this paradigm, our design of \ours~emphasizes two principles: \textbf{minimal}—providing a basic code sandbox with these three capabilities, and \textbf{exploratory}—encouraging models to discover diverse solution strategies.
+To explore the full potential of this paradigm, our design of \ours~emphasizes two principles: \textbf{minimal}, providing a code sandbox with only basic computer functionalities, and \textbf{exploratory}, encouraging models to freely experiment within this environment.
 In the following, we describe our sandbox environment (Section~\ref{sec:sandbox}), the \ours~workflow (Section~\ref{sec:workflow}), as well as experiments (Section~\ref{sec:ise_exp}) and analysis (Section~\ref{sec:analysis}) in general domains.